Which Sportmix CanineX Recipes Get

-Sportmix CanineX Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Sportmix CanineX Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Sportmix CanineX product line includes 2 dry dog foods.
+The Sportmix CanineX product line includes the 2 dry dog foods listed below.

-CanineX Chicken Meal and Vegetables was selected to represent both products in the line for this review.
+Sportmix CanineX Chicken Meal and Vegetables was selected to represent both products in the line for detailed recipe and nutrient analysis.

 Sportmix CanineX Chicken Meal and Vegetables

 Ingredients: Chicken meal (natural source of glucosamine and chondroitin), chicken fat (preserved with mixed tocopherols), peas, pea starch, dried yeast, whitefish meal (source of DHA-docosahexaenoic acid), beet pulp, egg, flaxseed, l-carnitine, salt, potassium chloride, choline chloride, vitamins [vitamin E supplement, niacin, calcium pantothenate, vitamin A supplement, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid], minerals [zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, zinc proteinate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate, cobalt carbonate], rosemary extract